Read our article on crafting a personalized sales presentation and delivering it with confidence to move prospects through your pipeline.

 If included, this will usually be the final stage of the nurturing process.
 It’s followed by the closing step, where you’ll try to turn a verbal agreement to buy into a written one.

-To learn about business proposals and how they can help you push leads past the finish line of your nurturing phase, read our guide on how to write a business proposal.
+For more on business proposals and how they can help you push leads past the finish line of your nurturing phase, read our guide on how to write a business proposal.
 There, you’ll see how to craft an effective proposal from start to finish, and you’ll also receive a free template.

 Although not a lead nurturing stage, it’s important to keep the closing phase in mind since it’s your destination and the final of the three overarching stages of sales (lead generation, nurturing, and closing).
 Here you’ll attempt to get a written agreement to purchase your solution, typically in the form of a contract.
 If you do, mark the deal as closed/won and start onboarding the client.
 If you fail to close, mark it as closed/lost, pick your head up, and start nurturing the next deal.

-To learn how to turn those you’ve nurtured into paying customers, read our article on how to close the sale.
+To understand how to turn those you’ve nurtured into paying customers, read our article on how to close the sale.
 In it, you’ll find the steps of the closing process as well as some effective closing techniques.

 Your lead nurturing process tells your team what they need to do to get qualified leads into a buyer mentality.
 There are steps you can take to create a nurturing process that fits your needs, sales process, and business model.
 Keep in mind that the same business might have multiple nurturing processes — one for each unique product or service.